TuesdayHat/DocSearch/ReadMe.md

   * sort the list alphabetically
   * possibly have multiple dropdowns, so you don't have a single menu with a bit under 500 items.
 Or turn them all into links/buttons or something.
 * can probably clean up/separate out the Doctor properties.
+* give a full list of all practices and phone numbers, rather than just the first one.

 ## Technologies Used
 * JavaScript